Campo de Rugby Valle de las Cañas

 Campo de Rugby Valle de las Cañas, known also as Valle de las Cañas is a rugby stadium located in the town of Pozuelo de Alarcón, Spain.
 It is a natural grass field opened in 2000 and holds about 500 people.

-The facilities are used by CRC Madrid plays for playing rugby in División de Honor, as well by Olímpico RC.
+The facilities are used by CRC Pozuelo plays for playing rugby in División de Honor, as well by Olímpico RC.
 The field was also the home stadium of Gatos de Madrid during the Liga Superibérica first edition in 2009.

 The sports complex

-Valle de las Cañas', is a sports complex inaugurated in 2010 by the Pozuelo de Alarcón city hall.
+Valle de las Cañas, is a sports complex inaugurated in 2010 by the Pozuelo de Alarcón city hall.
 Currently, the facilities are owned by the private capital company Grand Slam 5 S.L. of which the former tennis player José López-Maeso is part.
 During its inaugural year, it hosted the sports trainings of Real Madrid Baloncesto.
 As of currently, the multi-purpose building is dedicated to offer sports services to the Community of Madrid.